ajcooper72/SNBestPractice/Best Practice.md

     // results in the message...
     // Message with a parameter, and another one

-Alternatively, you can use the i18NV3 client API as follows;

-    var msg2 = nowapi.g_i18n.format("Message with a {p1}, and {p2}",
-        { p1: "parameter", p2: "another one" } );

 ### Widgets

-Within widget HTML you can use the following format
+Within widget HTML you can use the following format.
+This does not support parameters in messages, so if that is required you should generate the message in the client script.

     ${message_key}

+And from the client controller, the i18n library can be used using the following code;

+    function($scope, i18n) {
+        var msg = i18n.getMessage('Message with a {0}, and {1}')
+            .withValues(["parameter", "another one"]));
+    }

 ## Update Sets